 Based on the above interpretations of different sweeteners, the benefits of artificial sweeteners would include (13):

 - They add sweetness to the food as regular table sugar does.

-- They have a negligible amount of calories and do not contribute to unwanted weight gain if taken in moderation.
+- They have negligible calories and do not contribute to unwanted weight gain if taken in moderation.